PlexTrac-Labs/instance-data-backup-migration/README.md

 - Clients and reports

 #### Limitations
-One other backup option is to backup the entire DB.
+Another backup option is to backup the entire DB.
 This backup can then be restored to a new instance, effectively cloning all data to the new instance.
 This method is preferred and this script is only meant for backing up and restoring smaller sections of data in the platform.

 There are limitations with this script's approach, which are generally related to IDs.
 This script will read and backup data from one instance then create new data in a separate instance with the same values.
 However, you can't specific the IDs of objects on creation.
 This becomes problematic when you're trying to create new data that relates to other objects.
 There won't be a way to maintain a relationship between 2 objects, if the relationship is, that one objects stores the ID of another object, since the second object will have a different ID when it's recreated.
 Specific limitations will be noted in the info block that is display during scrip execution when a certain workflow is selected.